10 IT Security Best Practices: What do You Need to Pay Attention To?

 b.
 Accounting data

-Accounting information such as your income, your expenses, and your annual results give a number of indications on the health of your business, but also the quality of the business model that you have taken years to refine.
+Accounting information such as your income, your expenses, and your annual results give many indications of the health of your business, but also the quality of the business model that you have taken years to refine.
 Losing them to competitors can give them a huge comparative advantage and should never fall into their hands.

 c.
 Payment data